Lantau Island: History

 Early human artifacts have been discovered on the island.
 These include rock carvings at Shek Pik, which are thought to date back to the Bronze Age, and a stone circle at Fan Lau which is probably from the Neolithic Age.
 Both sites are located on the southwestern coast of the island.

 The island was often shown in navigation maps because of its proximity to a major sea route in South China.

-In 1276, the Southern Song Dynasty court fled to Guangdong by boat to escape Mongol invaders, leaving Emperor Gong of Song behind.
+In 1276, the Southern Song dynasty court fled to Guangdong by boat to escape Mongol invaders, leaving Emperor Gong of Song behind.
 The resistance centred on two young princes, Emperor Gong's brothers.
 The older boy Zhao Shi, was declared emperor at the age of nine, ascending the throne as Emperor Duanzong of Song.
 In 1277, the imperial court sought refuge first in Silvermine Bay (Mui Wo) on Lantau Island (then known as Gangzhou (碙州), and later in today's Kowloon City.
 The older brother became ill, died, and was succeeded by the younger brother Zhao Bing (Emperor Bing of Song) at the age of seven.
-He died in 1279, and the Song Dynasty ended.
+He died in 1279, and the Song dynasty ended.
 These emperors are also believed to have held court in the Tung Chung valley, which takes its name from a local hero who gave up his life for the emperor.

 Lantau Island and Tamão, Tuen Mun were among the first European trading settlements in the Pearl River area, established by Portuguese traders in the 1510s.
-The Portuguese abandoned these settlements in around 1517, following their defeat by Chinese troops in the Battle of Tunmen and Battle of Sincouwaan.
+The Portuguese abandoned these settlements around 1517, following their defeat by Chinese troops in the Battle of Tunmen and Battle of Sincouwaan.
 Lantau was visited in 1607 by one of the early Dutch East India Company (VOC) fleet commanders Cornelis Matelieff de Jonge who describes his visit to the local "mandarin".
-A drawing of this officials' compound was published in the 1648 edition of Matelieff's travelogue.
+A drawing of this official's compound was published in the 1648 edition of Matelieff's travelogue.
 Much later the island became an important trading post for the British, long before they became interested in Hong Kong Island.